melvin2504/ProjectMeteo/README.md

 ### Graphs Page

-The graphs page contains several visual representations of weather data collected over time.
+The graphs page contains several visual representations of weather data collected over time in our BigQuery.
 Below are the graphs in the order they appear:

 ![Heatmap of Max Outdoor Temperature](/images/graphics_1.PNG) The "Heatmap of Max Outdoor Temperature" displays the maximum outdoor temperature across different hours of the day for the past week.